 Verifying Coverage and Finding the Best Treatment

-"Let us help you find out what rehab facilities accept your Blue Cross and Blue Shield Association insurance."
+"Let us help you find out what rehab facilities accept your Blue Cross Blue Shield insurance."

 According to the Substance Abuse and Mental Health Services Administration, nearly 22 million Americans needed treatment for a substance addiction in 2015, but only about 2.3 million people received treatment.
 This means that not even 11% of people who needed rehab received it.3 This figure shows that there are millions of people in the same situation as you.
 There are many barriers to addiction treatment, including cost, but you don't have to let the price keep you from ending the cycle of abuse and living a happier and healthier life.
 You can find out what rehab facilities accept your Blue Cross Blue Shield insurance by contacting your plan administrator, or you can work with the treatment center directly to answer all your payment questions.